Severswoed/GlowStatus/README.md

 ## 🚀 Features

-- **Real-time Meeting Detection** – Syncs with Google Calendar to detect your meeting status.
+- **Real-time Meeting & Focus Detection** – Syncs with Google Calendar to detect your status, including custom "focus" events.
-- **Smart Light Control** – Uses Govee API to change light colors based on presence.
+- **Smart Light Control** – Uses Govee API to change light colors based on your calendar status.
 - **Configurable Modes** – Custom color themes for:
-  - In a Meeting
+  - In a Meeting (red)
-  - Available
+  - Focus Mode (blue)
-  - Focus Mode
+  - Available (green)
-  - Offline
+  - Offline (gray)
-- **Secure by Default** – Uses `.env` for secure API key and token management.
+- **Secure by Default** – Uses `.env` for secure API key and token management in dev, OAuth 2.0 in use [coming soon].
 - **Mobile & Codespace Friendly** – Works on iPad via GitHub Codespaces.

 ---